-Rodgers active for Green Bay’s clash with Vikings
+Fournette inactive for Jaguars against Patriots

 - Myles Gaskin quick to defend Jake Browning after No. 10 Huskies' 21-7 victory at Utah WATCH

-The Tennessee Titans are without their top three tackles against J.J.
-Watt and the Houston Texas.
-The Titans already knew left tackle Taylor Lewan would be out because of a concussion, and right tackle Jack Conklin is out as he works his way back from a torn left ACL.
-But Tennessee also declared tackle Dennis Kelly out with a virus.
-Kelly has been filling in for Conklin.

-Los Angeles Chargers receiver Travis Benjamin will not play against the Buffalo Bills because of a foot injury.
-Defensive end Joey Bosa was also listed as inactive and will miss his second game with a foot injury.
-Benjamin had one catch for 1 yard in the Chargers’ season-opening loss to Kansas City last weekend.

-Inactives for Sunday’s early games:
+Inactives for Sunday’s games:

 INDIANAPOLIS-WASHINGTON